billhsu/jUART/README.md

 ```

 ###Mac:
-Mac version not released yet, I don't have a Mac to build and test the project.
+Mac version is not released yet, I don't have a Mac to build and test the project.
 Sorry :-(

 ##Usage
 * `var ser = plugin().Serial;` Get a Serial object